Event-Customized Image Generation: Abstract

 \section{Abstract}

-Customized Image Generation, generating customized images with user-specified concepts, has raised significant attention due to its creativity and novelty.
-With impressive progress achieved in \emph{subject} customization, some pioneer works further explored the customization of \emph{action} and \emph{interaction} beyond entity (\ie, human, animal, and object) appearance.
+Customized image generation has raised significant attention due to its creativity and novelty.
+With impressive progress achieved in \emph{subject} customization, some pioneer works further explored the customization of \emph{action} and \emph{interaction} beyond entity (\eg, human and object) appearance.
 However, these approaches only focus on basic actions and interactions between two entities, and their effects are limited by insufficient ``exactly same'' reference images.
-To extend customized image generation to more complex scenes for general real-world applications, we propose a new task: \textbf{event-customized image generation}.
+To extend the customization to more complex scenes, we propose a new task: \textbf{\emph{event-customized image generation}}.
 Given a single reference image, we define the ``event” as all specific actions, poses, relations, or interactions between different entities in the scene.
 This task aims at accurately capturing the complex event and generating customized images with various target entities.
-To solve this task, we proposed a novel training-free event customization method: \textbf{FreeEvent}.
+To solve this task, we proposed a novel training-free method: \textbf{FreeEvent}.
 Specifically, FreeEvent introduces two extra paths alongside the general diffusion denoising process: 1) Entity switching path: it applies cross-attention guidance and regulation for target entity generation.
 2) Event transferring path: it injects the spatial feature and self-attention maps from the reference image to the target image for event generation.
-To further facilitate this new task, we collected two evaluation benchmarks: SWiG-Event and Real-Event.
-Extensive experiments and ablations have demonstrated the effectiveness of FreeEvent.
+We further collected two new evaluation benchmarks.
+Extensive experiments have demonstrated the effectiveness of FreeEvent.